 I think we need an open social networking protocol, but i doubt this will happen anytime soon.
 When eating ice cream, me and Adria could be sitting next to each other.
 The flavor she or I picked doesn’t matter we can still sit and chat while we eat.
 Same with email.
 I like Gmail.
 Someone else might love Yahoo or even their free email from Road Runner.
 Email is an open protocol.

 The public switched telephone network and snail mail are also protocols.
 I can still send you email, no mater where live.
 I might live in San Francisco (I don’t but i want to!) and you might live in Georgia.
-I can send you mail, your address finds your house or business, the numbers on roads and street names that tell your the location to send the mail.
+I can send you mail, your address finds your house or business, the numbers on roads and street names that tell you the location to send the mail.
 That is somewhat like a protocol.
 The public phone network is another protocol.
 You know my phone number.
 You use AT&T and I have a Digital Phone service with Time Warner Cable.
 You can call me no matter what network your on.

 Lots of things online aren’t compatible with each other.
 Skype can’t call Windows Live users.
 Facebook can’t post to Google+.
 This is where we run into problems.
 We don’t all use Windows Live Messenger, I like Skype.
 Someone with FaceTime can’t video chat with Skype using FaceTime.
 People have tried to solve this problem.
 You have protocols like Session Initiation Protocol (SIP) for voice over internet protocol and Extensible Messaging and Presence Protocol (XMPP) for instant messages.
-SIP is kind of like email, myname@domain to call from other sip providers to me.
-But I don’t think SIP or XMPP is something the end user knows about, and i’m not sure how popular it is.
+SIP is kind of like email, [email protected] to call from other sip providers to me.
+But I don’t think SIP or XMPP is something the end user knows about, and I’m not sure how popular it is.

 Then we have Facebook, Twitter and Google+ which aren’t really compatible with each other.
 That’s another problem which I don’t think will be solved any time soon, and if it is, i’m not sure how it will affect the average user.

 I like the circles concept, Wave like real time messages, voice calls and instant messages.
 Wave is another protocol.
-I think maybe a group of geeks, or maybe this could be a project Google could sponsor a open social networking protocol.
+I think maybe a group of geeks, or maybe this could be a project Google could sponsor an open social networking protocol.
 OpenSocial is an open source social app protocol, another Google project.

 My idea of an open social protocol would be based on: